 Here’s an example of one of my recipes on E-liquid-recipes.com

+A pivotal ingredient in any e-liquid recipe.
 Here’s a list of some of my favourite flavour concentrates.
-These are all worth having in your arsenal and are a great place to start.
+These are all worth having in your arsenal and are a great place to start when creating an e-liquid recipe.
 You are going to build up a collection if you stick at it but there are enough here to build several different kinds of recipes.

 Inawera – Lime